jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="fields-yesnoradio" %}

 <a name="fields yesnomaybe"></a>`datatype: yesnomaybe` will show radio
 buttons offering choices "Yes," "No," and "I don't know."
+The resulting Python values are `True`, `False`, and `None`.

 {% include side-by-side.html demo="fields-yesnomaybe" %}